dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 npx dbos-cloud app deploy
 ```

-This command first prompts you to login/sign up for DBOS Cloud.

-Then, it prompts you to provision a free [database instance](../cloud-tutorials/database-management.md) for your application.

-Finally, it uploads your code to DBOS Cloud and deploys your application.
+This command first prompts you to login, or register if this is your first time.
+Then, it prompts you to provision a free [cloud database instance](../cloud-tutorials/database-management.md).
+Finally, it uploads your code to DBOS Cloud and deploys your app.
 After about a minute, it should succeed and print `Successfully deployed <app-name>!
 Access your application at <URL>`.

 To see that your app is working, visit `<URL>` in your browser.
 For example, if your username is `mike` and your app name is `hello`, you would visit:
 ```
 https://mike-hello.cloud.dbos.dev/
 ```

-Congratulations, you've successfully deployed your first application to DBOS Cloud!
+Congratulations, you've successfully deployed your first app to DBOS Cloud!
 You can see your deployed app in the [cloud console](https://console.dbos.dev/), or in the CLI by running `npx dbos-cloud app list`.

 ## Run the App Locally